How to handle bidirectional content in HTML.

 While the U+2069 POP DIRECTIONAL ISOLATE character implicitly also ends open embeddings and overrides, text that relies on this implicit scope closure is not conforming to this specification.
 All strings of embeddings, overrides, and isolations need to be explicitly terminated to conform to this section's requirements.

-Authors are encouraged to use the dir
+Authors are encouraged to use the dir attribute, the

-element, rather than maintaining the
+bdo element, and the bdi element, rather than maintaining the

 bidirectional-algorithm formatting characters manually.
 The bidirectional-algorithm formatting